 Frosty Japanese anemones.

 Back-lit fall leaves.
 Back-lit hydrangea.
 Maple leaves in the fall.
-Really pushing the depth of field on my Chinese fan palm tree.*My ‘new’ camera is one and a half years old, a Canon SX710 with 30x zoom, Aperture Priority and more.
+Really pushing the depth of field on my Chinese fan palm tree.*Purchased in early 2015, my ‘new’ camera is one and a half years old, a Canon SX710 with 30x zoom, Aperture Priority and more.
 It cost about $300 Cdn (~200 €/US$).